-Guidelines of January 1997 No. 789 Jet-fire resistance test of passive fire protection materials, Publication YA-710 Principles for design of alarm systems, February 2001.
+Publication YA-710 Principles for design of alarm systems, February 2001.

-The Norwegian Maritime Directorate
+The Norwegian Maritime Authority

-Regulations of 17 December 1986 No. 2318 relating to the construction and outfitting of living quarters on mobile facilities, last amended 14 March 2008,
+Regulations of 17 December 1986 No. 2318 relating to the construction and outfitting of living quarters on mobile facilities (in Norwegian only),

-Regulations of 4 September 1987, No. 856 relating to the construction of mobile facilities, last amended 14 March 2008,
+Regulations of 4 September 1987, No. 856 relating to the construction of mobile facilities (in Norwegian only),

-Regulations of 4 September 1987 No. 860 relating to drinking water systems and drinking water supply on mobile facilities, last amended 14 March 2008,
+Regulations of 4 September 1987 No. 860 relating to drinking water systems and drinking water supply on mobile facilities (in Norwegian only),

-Regulations of 16 October 1991 No. 853 relating to emergency preparedness vessels, last amended 29 June 2007.

-Regulations of 20 December 1991 No. 878 relating to stability, watertight subdivision and watertight/weathertight closing means on mobile facilities, last amended 14 March 2008,
+Regulations of 16 October 1991 No. 853 relating to emergency preparedness vessels (in Norwegian only), Regulations of 20 December 1991 No. 878 relating to stability, watertight subdivision and watertight/weathertight closing means on mobile facilities (in Norwegian only),

-Regulations of 20 December 1991 No. 879 concerning ballast systems on mobile facilities, last amended 14 March 2008.
+Regulations of 20 December 1991 No. 879 concerning ballast systems on mobile facilities (in Norwegian only),

-Regulations 10 February 1994 No. 123 relating to mobile facilities with production plants and equipment, last amended 14 March 2008,
+Regulations 10 February 1994 No. 123 relating to mobile facilities with production plants and equipment (in Norwegian only),

-Regulations of 10 July 2009 No. 998 relating to positioning and anchoring systems on mobile facilities (the anchoring regulations 09).
+Regulations of 10 July 2009 No. 998 relating to positioning and anchoring systems on mobile facilities (in Norwegian only) (the anchoring regulations 09).